 The resulting structural model could be used to evaluate almost any plausible consumption stimulus policy.
-Here, we use it to evaluate three policies that have been implemented in recent recessions in the U.S. (and elsewhere): an extension of unemployment insurance (UI) benefits; a means-tested stimulus check; and a payroll tax cut.
-(We assume all these policies are debt-financed; see section 2 for details).
+Here, we use it to evaluate three policies that have been implemented in recent recessions in the United States (and elsewhere): an extension of unemployment insurance (UI) benefits, a means-tested stimulus check, and a payroll tax cut.
+(We assume all these policies are debt financed; see section 2 for details.)

-Our first metric of policy effectiveness is ‘spending bang for the buck’: For a dollar of spending on a particular policy, by how much (and when) is spending affected.
-Timing can matter because the size of any ‘consumption multiplier’ likely depends on the economic conditions that prevail when the extra spending occurs.
+Our first metric of policy effectiveness is “spending bang for the buck”: For a dollar of spending on a particular policy, by how much (and when) is spending affected?
+Timing can matter because the size of any “consumption multiplier” likely depends on the economic conditions that prevail when the extra spending occurs.
 Our strategy to illuminate this point is twofold.
 First, we calculate the policy-induced spending dynamics in an economy with no multiplier.
-Then, we make the assumption that there is an aggregate demand externality during recessions, but there is no multiplication (at all) for spending that occurs after our simulated recession is over.
-A less stark assumption (e.g., the degree of multiplication depends on the distance of the economy from its steady state) would perhaps be more realistic but also much harder to assess clearly.
-(Our on-off multiplier is possible because we follow Krueger, Mitman, and Perri (2016)’s approach to modeling the aggregate demand externality).
-We then refer to the results obtained when there is a recession-only multiplier as ‘(multiplied) spending bang for the buck.’
+Then we make the assumption that there is an aggregate demand externality during recessions but there is no multiplication (at all) for spending that occurs after our simulated recession is over.
+A less stark assumption (for example, the degree of multiplication depends on the distance of the economy from its steady state) would perhaps be more realistic but also much harder to assess clearly.
+(Our on-off multiplier is possible because we follow Krueger, Mitman, and Perri’s (2016) approach to modeling the aggregate demand externality.)
+We then refer to the results obtained when there is a recession-only multiplier as “(multiplied) spending bang for the buck.”

-Because our model’s outcomes reflect the behavior of utility maximizing consumers, we can calculate another, possibly more interesting, measure of the effectiveness of alternative policies: Their effect on consumers’ welfare.
+Because our model’s outcomes reflect the behavior of utility-maximizing consumers, we can calculate another, possibly more interesting, measure of the effectiveness of alternative policies: their effect on consumers’ welfare.
 Even without multiplication, a utility-based metric can justify countercyclical policy because the larger idiosyncratic shocks to income that occur during a recession may justify a greater-than-normal degree of social insurance.

 The principal difference between the two metrics is that what matters for the degree of spending multiplication is how much of the policy-induced extra spending occurs during the recession (when the multiplier matters), while effectiveness in the utility metric also depends on who is doing the extra spending (because different recipients have very different marginal utilities).

-In the case of the policies compared here, an advantage of the stimulus checks (as we model them) is that they are distributed immediately upon commencement of the recesssion, at which point the multiplier is fully in force; most extra spending will therefore occur at a point where it is multiplied.
-Because ‘extended’ UI payments may occur after the recession is over, a larger proportion of such payments will occur when there is no multiplier.
-However, the fact that UI recipients have a high MPC implies that the utility consequences of the UI policy for them will still be considerable, even if their post-recession spending does not get multiplied.
-(Section 4).
+In the case of the policies compared here, an advantage of the stimulus checks (as we model them) is that they are distributed immediately upon commencement of the recession, at which point the multiplier is fully in force; most extra spending will therefore occur at a point where it is multiplied.
+Because “extended” UI payments may occur after the recession is over, a larger proportion of such payments will occur when there is no multiplier.
+However, the fact that UI recipients have a high MPC implies that the utility consequences of the UI policy for them will still be considerable, even if their post-recession spending does not get multiplied (Section 4).

 Because high-MPC consumers have high marginal utility, a standard aggregated welfare function would favor redistribution to such consumers even in the absence of a recession.
-We are interested in the degree of extra motivation for redistributive policies present in a recession, so we construct our social welfare metric specifically to measure only the incremental social welfare impact of alternative policies during recessions (see section 4.3).
+We are interested in the degree of extra motivation for redistributive policies present in a recession, so we construct our social welfare metric specifically to measure only the incremental social welfare effect of alternative policies during recessions (see section 4.3).